splunk-soar-connectors/awsdynamodb/README.md

 summary\.total\_objects\_successful | numeric |  |   1

 ## action: 'create global table'
-Create a global table from an existing table in the specified region l
+Create a global table from an existing table in the specified region

 Type: **generic**
 Read only: **False**